AOT-Technologies/forms-flow-ai/USAGE.md

 * End to end flow of a form is explained below using eg: Feedback form.

 ### [STEP 1](#) Designer Task
-* Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
+* Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
 * After the log in is successful you will be redirected to http://localhost:3000/form where you can Create / View / Edit / Delete a form.

 <!-- ![Image 1](./.images/designer-landing.PNG) -->
 ![image](https://user-images.githubusercontent.com/70306694/121669233-be026f80-cac9-11eb-89df-2be9f3c5f939.png)

-* To create a form you can click on **Create Form Button** where you can use the integrated form.io library to create a form with ease.
+* To create a new form click on **Create Form Button**.
+You can use the Drag-and-drop forms-builder with rich UI components to create a form with ease.
 > Product Survey form is already created, so we are skipping the step of creating Form.
 * You can modify the form by clicking on **View/Edit Form** button and you can edit form design by clicking the **Edit Form** button or continue by moving next if Form design is completed.